Close copy of an early Baroque bow from c.1685, probably Italian, with a clip-in frog. The convex stick is snakewood with a low tip.

 Weight: 50-52 grams.
 Bloodwood has almost the same specific weight as pernambuco and it has a beautiful warm tone.

-Sources indicate that the use of snakewood prevailed in Germany until well into the 19th century.
+Sources indicate that the use of these type of bows prevailed in the south of Germany until well into the 19th century.

 It is longer and heavier than the previous bow.
-The frog and button are mastodon, the stick of this example is ironwood.
+The frog and button are mastodon, the stick is snakewood.